kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/resizing/_index.md

 size-1 must be divisible by subGroupSize when using LeaderExcluded
 ```

-Either way the rejection is reported against `spec.leaderWorkerTemplate.SubGroupPolicy.subGroupSize`, naming a field you did not change.
+Either way the rejection is reported against `spec.leaderWorkerTemplate.subGroupPolicy.subGroupSize`, naming a field you did not change.
 To move to a size that does not fit, recreate the LeaderWorkerSet with both `size` and `subGroupSize` set together.

 ## Crossing size: 1